panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 ---
-title: Syntaxe nástroje DebugView vlastností (Visual Basic)
+title: Syntax used by DebugView property
-description: Popisuje zvláštní syntaxi vlastností nástroje DebugView k vytvoření řetězcové vyjádření stromů výrazů
+description: Describes the special syntax used by the DebugView property to produce a string representation of expression trees
 author: zspitz
 ms.author: wiwagn
 ms.date: 05/22/2019